mariushobbhahn/mariushobbhahn.github.io/_posts/2021-01-25-EA_finance.md

 Within the EA community, I have met multiple people who were thinking about doing "Financial Independence and Retiring Early" <a href='https://www.reddit.com/r/financialindependence/comments/emdqbe/effective_altruism_and_fire/'>(FIRE)</a>.
 While I am personally sympathetic to the idea, I would argue that it is inefficient if you want to dedicate your life to EA causes.
 Some people argue that they would dedicate the time after their early retirement for EA causes but since the vast majority of EA positions are financially sustainable you could do so even earlier without saving for early retirement with some other job.
 So FIRE only sounds like a reasonable option for me if your personal preference for financial independence is significantly larger than your desire to improve the world in the best possible way.

 ## Conclusions

-TLDR: Spend money to save time, donate money dependent on your career stage, conviction, and degree of long-termism but donate a minimal amount to prevent value drift.
-Then save up the all money you don't spend or donate in a financially responsible manner (e.g. ETFs).

 I have argued for three core ideas for financial strategies if people are convinced of EA.
 a) EAs should spend money to save time as human capital currently seems more important than financial capital.